$u^* = \sqrt{uv}$: Derivation of the FERU formula

+\paragraph{Optimization problem} The planner minimizes nonproduction $u + v$ subject to the Beveridge curve $uv = A$, with $u \in [0,1]$ and $v\in [0,1]$.
+To simplify the problem, we substitute the Beveridge curve, $v = A/u$, into the objective function.
+Then the problem simply is to minimize $u+A/u$ over $u \in [A,1]$.\footnote{With $u \in [A,1]$, we ensure that $v = A/u$ is in $[0,1]$.
+In fact, $v \in [A,1]$, just like $u$.} The function $u \mapsto u+A/u$, with domain $[A,1]$, is continuous and strictly convex.\footnote{To see that the function is strictly convex, note that its second derivative is positive: $2A/u^3>0$.} Therefore, the function admits a unique minimum on $[A,1]$.\footnote{Note that at $u=A$ and $u=1$ the value of the function is that same, $u+A/u = 1+A$.
+So neither $u=A$ nor $u=1$ can be the minimum point---otherwise the minimum would not be unique.
+Thus, the function's minimum sits on ($A,1)$.}

+\paragraph{Solution by symmetry} The planner minimizes $u+v$ subject to $u v = A$, with $u\in [0,1]$ and $v\in [0,1]$.
+As we have just seen, this minimization problem admits a unique minimum.
+Since the problem is perfectly symmetric in $u$ and $v$, the minimum must be reached when $u = v$.
+Therefore, full employment is reached when the unemployment and vacancy rates are equal.

-\paragraph{Departure from efficiency} When the number of jobseekers is not equal to the number of vacancies, the labor market is operating inefficiently.
+\paragraph{Deviation from full employment} When the unemployment and vacancy rates are not equal, the labor market is operating inefficiently.
 The labor market is inefficiently tight when there are more vacancies than jobseekers ($v > u$).
-In that case, increasing $u$ and reducing $v$ would reduce waste.
+In that case, increasing $u$ and reducing $v$ would increase social output.
 The labor market is inefficiently slack when there are more jobseekers than vacancies ($u > v$).
-Then, reducing $u$ and increasing $v$ would reduce waste.
+Then, reducing $u$ and increasing $v$ would increase social output.

-\paragraph{First-order condition} We can also establish these results mathematically.
-The planner minimizes nonproduction $u + v$ subject to Beveridge curve $uv = A$, or $v = A/u$.
-This is equivalent to minimizing $u+A/u$, which is convex in $u$.
-A first-order condition is necessary and sufficient to find the minimum.
+\paragraph{First-order condition} We can also find the minimum of $u+A/u$ over $u \in (A,1)$ by first-order condition.
+Since $u \mapsto u+A/u$ is strictly convex, the first-order condition is necessary and sufficient to find the minimum.
 We take the derivative of $u+A/u$ with respect to $u$ and set it to $0$.
-We obtain $1-A/u^2 = 0$.
+We obtain $1- A/u^2 = 0$.
 This condition implies that the minimum occurs when $u = \sqrt{A}$.
-By the Beveridge curve we have $v = A/u$, so at the minimum $v = A/ \sqrt{A} = \sqrt{A}$.
-Accordingly, the efficient unemployment and vacancy rates satisfy $u^* = v^* = \sqrt{A}$.
+By the Beveridge curve we have $v = A/u$, so at the minimum $v = A/\sqrt{A} = \sqrt{A}$.
+Accordingly, the full-employment unemployment and vacancy rates satisfy

+Once again, we find that at full employment, the unemployment and vacancy rates are equal.
+Equation \eqref{e:location} also shows that the location of Beveridge curve solely determines the unemployment and vacancy rates at full employment.\footnote{Because the number of jobseekers and recruiters cannot exceed the number of labor-force participants, the planner's problem also includes the constraint $u+v \leq 1$.
+But the constraint is satisfied at the optimum, so it does not alter the solution to the planner's problem.
+Indeed, we have $A <1/4$, so $\sqrt{A} < 1/2$, which implies that $u^* + v^* = 2 \times \sqrt{A} < 1$.}